miLibris/flask-rest-jsonapi/docs/index.rst

       gives application developers the full power and flexibility of SQL.
     - `mongodb <https://www.mongodb.com/>`_: a free and open-source cross-platform document-oriented database program

-I have created this library because i was looking for the best way to implement rest api.
-The jsonapi specification is a very strong specification about interactions between the api and the caller and i think it is a very good one.
+I have created this library because I was looking for the best way to implement a REST api.
+The jsonapi specification is a very strong specification about interactions between the api and the caller and I think it is a very good one.

-There is a lot of very good rest library based on flask like `Flask-RESTful <https://github.com/flask-restful/flask-restful>`_ or `Flask-Restless <https://github.com/jfinkels/flask-restless>`_ but i would like to combine the flexibility of Flask-RESTful with the simplicity of Flask-Restless and the power of marshmallow and SQLAlchemy around a strong and sharable communication
+There is a lot of very good REST libraries based on Flask like `Flask-RESTful <https://github.com/flask-restful/flask-restful>`_ or `Flask-Restless <https://github.com/jfinkels/flask-restless>`_ but I would like to combine the flexibility of Flask-RESTful with the simplicity of Flask-Restless and the power of Marshmallow and SQLAlchemy around a strong and shareable communication
 protocol: jsonapi.

-Moreover, in most flask frameworks, the only ORM supported is SQLAlchemy so i would like to create an generic abstraction to communicate with data provider: the data layer system.
+Moreover, most Flask frameworks only support SQLAlchemy so I would like to create an generic abstraction to communicate with any data provider: the data layer system.
-Availalble data layers:
+Current available data layers are:
     - SQLAlchemy
     - MongoDB
 You can easily create and use your own data layer to communicate with the data provider of your choice.
 Read the data